bete241011/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 15. Script that moves all files start with an uppercase letter to the directory /tmp/u.
 # 16. Script that deletes all files in the current working directory that end with the character ~.
 # 17. Script that creates directories welcome, welcome/to, welcome/to/holberton directory trees in the current directory with a single command.
 # 18. Script that lists all files and directories of the current directory, separeted by commas(,), directory ends with slash(/), should be alpha ordered, hidden files come first and digit come first.
+# 19. Creating magic file.